 During the first six years of life children’s brains and bodies are developing more than any other time of life.
 It is important that your child has a teacher with extensive experience and knowledge of the development that is taking place.
 This knowledge and experience enables the teacher to guide the child into activities that will assist development in reaching its fullest potential.

 Megan has dedicated her life and work to understanding the child’s holistic development and intends on working with families and communities to promote an awareness of the amazing potential within every child!
 With six years teaching First Grade in California public schools, two years of public and private preschool, and three years tutoring adults with learning disabilities under her belt, she began to explore Montessori education.
 After earning an AMI Montessori Primary Diploma, and a Master’s Degree in Education (M.Ed.), she founded The Montessori House of St. Johns in her home in 2009.
-Despite our growth over the years, her love for being with the children keeps her in the classroom as a teacher, in addition to her role as the School Director.
-She is a mother of two fantastic children, Marlee and Cairo.
+She is a mother of two fantastic children.

 At age 14, Kate found a summer job at a Montessori camp working with 2 and 3 year old children.
 It made such an impact on her that she has spent her entire career in education.
 She believes the Montessori setting is the environment which best supports the tremendous growth from infant to toddler to child.
 She and her husband put down roots in St. Johns in 2005, and they love being part of this smaller, active community and all the outdoor goodness surrounding Portland as they delight in the development of their two daughters.

 GIULIA GRIGSBY (Toddler Assistant)